 - Although the central red button illuminates to indicate a key press, the button itself is often covered by your hand.

 - The app gives you points to help motivate you to achieve more.
 Whilst broadly ‘fine’ I don’t like how it contrives to give you points just for logging in to the app.
 Hey!
 We know app makers want us to engage…give us a real reason.

 - The blinking indicator light is the lower strip on LED lights ie 3 LED lights per side.
 This could probably be more prominent when indicating but on the other hand other road users will probably not be looking at your helmet for a signal.

 - The manufacturer could consider a front light-facing light as well – both for safety and night vision

 - The helmet shape is very good overall.
 The only mildly negative aspect of the design is that from a front view the sides could perhaps taper inwards more than they do.
 Minor point.

 Price, Availability and Discounts

-Currently only the 2017 models are available on Amazon and these are shown below.
-They have different LEDs and don’t look as nice as the 2018 model, in my opinion.
+Currently only the 2017 models have different LEDs and don’t look as nice as the 2018 model, in my opinion.